wonntann/wonntann/README.md

 ### Hi there.
 I'm Tanya 👋

-I have been involved in the Arts and EduTech Community as a curriculum developer, while educating 500+ programming classes covering various technologies such as Scratch, Python, JavaScript and Git.
-Additionally, I've successfully prepared over 100 clients for success in my Career Development class.
-My passions lie with technology and the arts, I have been involved with a local Photography Museum as a Museum Educator and a Programming Educator for various web technologies and languages.
+With a rich background in both the Arts and EdTech Communities, I've dedicated myself to shaping the educational landscape as a curriculum developer and mentor.
+Over the course of my journey, I've had the priviledge of instructing 500+ programming classes, delving into a diverse array of technologies such as Scratch, Python, JavaScript, and Git.
+Notably, my influence extends beyond the confines of traditional classrooms—I've adeptly prepared over 100 clients for success through my Career Development class.

-I want to foster an inclusive environment while creating lessons and [posts](https://hashnode.com/@wonntann) on different programming features.
-My goal is to enable my learners, create a welcoming environment to best promote growth, and have learners open to explore new technology, while acknowledging the best practices and positively increasing independent thought.
+My passions lie with technology and the arts, I have actively contributed to my local Photography Museum as a Museum Educator.
+Simultaneously, my role as a Programming Educator has involved enlightening learners on various web technologies and programming languages.

+My commitment extends beyond instruction; I aspire to cultivate an inclusive learning environment.
+As I craft lessons and share insights on diverse programming features, my primary goal is to empower learners.
+Creating a welcoming atmosphere is paramount in fostering growth, encouraging exploration of new technologies, and instilling best practices.
+I am dedicated to nurturing independent thought, ensuring that each learner not only acquires technical skills but also develops a mindset poised for success in the ever-evolving landscape of technology and the arts.

 <h3>A little bit about me: </h3>